PIQuIL/QuCumber/CONTRIBUTING.md

 ### Fork and Branch

-Fork the QuCumber repo on GitHub and create a branch from the `develop` branch on your fork.
+Fork the QuCumber repository on GitHub and create a branch from the `develop` branch on your fork.
 Be sure to give it a descriptive name (ideally referencing the relevant issue number).
 For example, after cloning your fork to a local directory, you could create a branch to solve an issue with the documentation of say, the `PositiveWavefunction` class: